 Companies are popularizing the use of essential oils and aromatherapy for home cold remedies and skin care.
 There’s good reason.
 There is a larger amount of scientific research on the power of scent.
 And of course, the question that so many researchers are wondering is if aromatherapy has positive applications in the workplace.

-After all, the tension and stress so many people suffer from in their lives stems primarily from their workplace environment or their sense that they aren’t performing the way they would like in their role.
+After all, the tension and stress so many people suffer from in their lives stems primarily from their workplace environment.
+It’s also from their sense that they aren’t performing the way they would like in their role.

-Be sure to check the labels of your oil to make sure you are using them in the most appropriate way, as the formulas can vary from brand to brand.
+Be sure to check the labels of your oil to make sure you are using them in the most appropriate way.
+The formulas can vary from brand to brand.
 Placing the oil into a spray bottle and putting it into the air that way is another great approach.

 This infographic was created by FragranceX.